 - Copy of passport biographical page

 - Certification of Finances form: Choose the form below that represents your status as an incoming student.
-Complete Sections I and II yourself.
-Section III is to be completed by your bank.
+Complete Sections A and D yourself.

 If your bank is not willing to complete Section III of the Certification of Finances form, include a bank letter (see an example bank letter) in your name or the name of your sponsor (parent, relative or guardian).
 This letter must confirm the availability of funds listed on the Certification of Finances form in U.S. dollars and must be dated within the last six months.

 If your government or an organization plans to pay for your education and living expenses, an official letter is required.